ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?* they want to move the software from their own on-premises server and delegate it to another company's servers(cloud service provider)

+There are four different cloud deployment models, but i think the council would benefit from a Hybrid cloud.
+A hybrid cloud is keeping some data on the on-premises servers and storing the rest on the cloud

-Having software on the cloud
+Having software on the cloud means better access to data being able to access the data from anywhere

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*